OpenSCAP/openscap-daemon/README.md

 - **datastreams** -- *SDS* (source datastream) and *ARF* (results datastream) are both  used as primary data formats for maximum compatibility between various tools
+- **interactive CLI** -- the CLI should be as interactive as possible, user shouldn't need to type any IDs or other lengthy options

 ## Example Use-Cases